 April 24, 2014 (Texas): The Alabama-Coushatta Tribe of Texas 4th Annual Judicial Symposium focuses on Protecting our Children and Families… Moving Toward a Healthy and Vital Community Through Tribal-State-Federal Collaboration.
 Speakers at this free event will address topics related to peacemaking, ICWA, and tribal-federal-state collaboration.
 See the event flyer for more information.

-June 11-13, 2014 (Michigan): Save the date for the Third Midwest Peacemaking Conference; hosted by the Peacemaking/Probation Department, Little River Band of Ottawa Indians.
-It will be held in Manistee, Michigan, at the Little River Casino Resort.
-Early registration will begin on March 1.
+June 11-13, 2014 (Michigan): The Third Midwest Peacemaking Conference, hosted by the Peacemaking/Probation Department, Little River Band of Ottawa Indians, will be held in Manistee, Michigan, at the Little River Casino Resort.
 Learn more at the group's facebook page...